January 1, 2021 Posting and Release

 LAI was founded in 1930 by Professor Richard T. Ely in the economics department of Northwestern University: www.lai.org/about/history.
 It has, therefore, a fundamental commitment to advancing educational goals for the next generation of leaders in land economics and favorably considers projects that expand teacher and student interest in the fields of public planning and economics at all academic levels: high school, college, university.

 LEF also supports related academic areas such as urban history, land use law, sustainable development, construction management, architectural design, and market analysis.

 LEF seeks collaboration (and shared funding) with non-profit groups such as the American Real Estate Society (ARES), American Planning Association (APA), Association of Collegiate Schools of Planning (ACSP), Urban Land Institute (ULI), and Royal Institution of Chartered Surveyors (RICS).

 LEF also requests the final report in a format that can be “linked” on its Funded Research listing on the LEF website.
-Grantees are often invited to present their projects to the LAI and LEF Boards at which time the presentation may be video recorded and posted to the LAI website.
+Grantees are often invited to present their completed projects to the LAI and LEF Boards at which time they may be video recorded and posted to the LAI website.

 Grant amounts typically range from $5,000 to $20,000, with preference for proposals with matching funding sources and collaborations that can leverage the LEF grant and to those which include the participation of a local LAI Chapter: www.lai.org/chapters

 For guidance regarding projects and research, grant amounts, and grantees please see Funded Research for 2006-2020 projects on the LAI website: www.lai.org/lef-funded-research

 The LEF Board is currently focused on these key priority subject areas to guide its grant review process, although innovative research and projects in land economics on other topics and subject areas will also be eligible for funding and will be fully considered.

 LEF believes that the study of declining or challenged areas can lead to policies and programs for revitalization; subsequently it is interested in funding activities and research that: